aicers/reproduce/README.md

 reproduce -h
 ```

+To support pcap parser for netflow v9, templates would be read from
+the environment variable `NETFLOW_TEMPLATES_PATH`.

 ## Examples

 * Convert a zeek log file and send it to Giganto server from specific line: